-5 ENVIRONMENTAL BASELINE AND SOCIAL BASELINE
+5 ENVIRONMENTAL AND SOCIAL BASELINE

-The proposed exploration program will be undertaken in specific environmental and social conditions.
-The understanding of these conditions helps in identifying the sensitive environmental features that may need to be protected through the implementation of certain management and mitigation measures.
-The summary of selected physical, biological and social baseline information of the project area is provided below as per the site visit conducted by the Environmental consultant in June 2025 and relevant published reports and books.
+The project activities will be undertaken in specific environmental and social conditions.
+The undertstanding of these conditions helps in identifying the sensitive environmental features that may need to be protected through the implementation of certain managemet and mitigation measures.
+The summary of selected physical, biological and social baseline information of the project area is provided below as per the site visit conducted by the Environmental Consultant on the 14th of March 2025 and relevant published reports and books.

-The climatic conditions of the project area is described using the available nearest data for the area obtained from the Weather and climate website.
+The climatic conditions of the project area is decribed using the available nearest data for the area obtained from the World Online and Meteoblue websites (2025).